wp-plugins/custom-content-by-country/readme.txt

 * Add option to remove the ip2nations data from the database.
 * Add option to add custom CSS directly for the SPANs that are printed.

+= 2.9 =

+* UPDATED: IP2Nations database to version 15th January 2013
+* ADDED: Ability to not print shortcode with surrounding HTML.
+Simply use parameter html="none"

 = 2.8 =

 * FIXED: Call time by reference errors.